Carat In Gold & Carat In Diamond

-But both gold and diamond are treasured by the connoisseurs of fine living and both have a measure in common- carat.
+Some swear by gold and some sigh for diamonds are treasured by the connoisseurs of fine living and both have a measure in common- carat.
 But it does not mean the same.
-For gold, it is a measure of purity and for diamond, of weight.
+For gold, it is a measure of purity and for diamond of weight.